microsoftarchive/iot-journey/docs/articles/time-considerations.md

 ## Time-based load leveling

-It's a common scenario to send an event from a device at some predetermined interval.
-For example, Fabrikam's thermostats send the temperature once per minute.
-Other devices might send an event once per hour, or once per day.
+It's common to send an event from a device at some predetermined interval &mdash; for example, once per minute, or once per hour.
 In this situation, it's *critical* that all your devices do not send events at the exact same time.
 Doing so can create peaks of high activity spaced by long stretches of idle time.
 Depending on load, this may make it difficult to process your event stream efficiently.